-In addition to the resources listed in this brochure, the ECTL has a wealth of resources that promote “best-practice” pedagogies in support of the active pursuit of teaching and learning excellence.
+The ECTL has a wealth of resources that promote “best-practice” pedagogies in support of the active pursuit of teaching and learning excellence.
 Some of these resources are highlighted below.
-We encourage all instructional graduate assistants to browse our website for more information about the ECTL and the resources we make available to UW’s instructional community.
+We encourage graduate assistants to browse our website for more information about the ECTL and the resources we make available to UW’s teaching community.